MushroomFleet/ComfyUI-Custom-Node-Batch-Installer/README.md

 ## Logging

 The installer creates detailed logs in the project directory with timestamp-based filenames (e.g., `installer_20241206_123456.log`).
+These logs contain:
+- All installation steps and their outcomes
+- Real-time progress updates
+- Error messages and warnings
+- Installation summaries
+- Final completion status

-These logs are useful for troubleshooting installation issues.
+This detailed logging is useful for troubleshooting installation issues and verifying successful installations.

+## Installation Progress Feedback

+The installer now provides clear feedback about the installation process:
+1. Shows which repository is currently being processed (X of Y)
+2. Indicates success or failure for each repository
+3. Displays a final summary with:
+   - Total number of repositories processed
+   - Number of successful installations
+   - Number of failed installations
+4. Confirms completion with a clear message
+5. All progress is logged both to the UI and log files

 ## Troubleshooting